-- (1) METHOD 1: in-service experience for ETOPS Type Design Approval defined in section 6.1 and Appendices 1 and 2 of this AMC, or - (2) METHOD 2: a programme of design, test and analysis agreed between the applicant and the Agency, (i.e. Approval Plan) for Early ETOPS Type Design Approval defined in Appendices 1 and 2 of this AMC.
+- (1) METHOD 1: in-service experience for ETOPS type design approval defined in sSection 6.1 of and Appendices 1 and 2 of to this AMC, or - (2) METHOD 2: a programme of design, test and analysis agreed between the applicant and the Agency EASA, (i.e. Aapproval Pplan) for Early ETOPS type design approval defined in Appendices 1 and 2 of to this AMC.